-If you’re looking for a once-in-a-lifetime experience, you will find in Port Stephens the unique opportunity to be dragged by a boat to swim with a pod of dolphins.
+A local tour company in Port Stephens offers the unique opportunity to be dragged by a boat to swim with a pod of dolphins.

-Unlike dolphins, whales are seasonal visitors.
+Unlike wild dolphins, humpback whales are seasonal visitors.

-You can spot them in the Port Stephens waters from May to October as they migrate along Australia’s East Coast.
+You can spot them in the Port Stephens waters from May to October as they migrate along Australia’s east coast.

 It’s always fun to see them from the shore, but there’s nothing like a whale watch cruise to get a sense of their size and be impressed by these giants of the sea.

 The best cruise company in Port Stephens to go whale watching with is Moonshadow TQC.

 They have the largest fleet and spend a huge amount of time out looking for the whales.

 We went with them this year and absolutely loved our time with them.
 Highly recommended.